-Flowers showy, about ¾ inch wide, on a relatively small plant; petals 5, yellow, often recurved (bent backwards), about twice as long as the sepals; stamens many.
+Early buttercup (or prairie buttercup) has show flowers that are about ¾ inch wide.
+It is a relatively small plant.
+Flowers have 5 yellow petals that are often recurved (bent backwards), about twice as long as the sepals; stamens many.
 Blooms March–May.
-Leaves longer than broad, mostly basal, compound, 3- to 5-divided, with linear to oblong, rounded segments that may be deeply lobed, and sometimes with a few teeth.
-Stems and leaves often with hairs.
+Leaves are longer than broad, mostly basal, compound, 3- to 5-divided, with linear to oblong, rounded segments that may be deeply lobed, and sometimes with a few teeth.
+Stems and leaves often have hairs.

 Similar species: There are nearly 20 species of Ranunculus in Missouri.